 Content marketing is all about creating content that is useful to your audience.
 The content must be intelligent and resourceful that holds relevance to the readers.

-In order to create such a content, the marketer must do extensive research and find out what the audience really needs.
-Only by doing this, will he be able to create a content that pull people towards the product.
+In order to create such content, the marketer must do extensive research and find out what the audience really needs.
+Only by doing this, will he be able to create content that pull people towards the product to integrate content marketing.

 Inbound marketing is one of the most popular content marketing strategies.
-The inbound methodology suggests that there are 5 stages that a potential customer and lead goes through.
+The inbound methodology suggests that there are 5 stages that a potential customer and lead go through.

 The journey is divided into stages so that different content strategies can be applied.
 When a potential lead is a “Stranger” to your product and brand, you need to create content that attracts them to you.

-The content can be in the form of blogs which are helpful and resourceful to those “Strangers” so that they develop trust in your brand.
+The content can be in the form of blogs that are helpful and resourceful to those “Strangers” so that they develop trust in your brand.

 The last stage is converting them into “Promoters”.
 This will only be possible if you provide exceptional personalized service.
 In order to do this, you would need to conduct surveys so that you can segment your customers and send them targeted content.